ComposableFi/emulated-light-client/validator/README.md

 ```
 validator init --rpc-url <RPC_URL> --ws-url <WS_URL> --program-id <PROGRAM_ID> --genesis-hash <GENESIS_HASH> --keypair-path <KEYPAIR_PATH>
 ```
+**Note:** This key does not need to be the same as your validator key, it can be any Solana mainnet account with SOL for gas fees.
+After completing all of the steps in this guide, please provide us with the address associated with this Key.

 4. Once the config file is set, run the validator.
 ```
 validator run
 ```
-**Note:** You can even pass any of the arguments which would override the default config set in previous step.
-These arguments are optional and has higher preference than the default config file.
-Any of the arguments can be passes and its not neccessary to pass all of them.
+**Note:** You can even pass any of the arguments which would override the default config set in the previous step.
+These arguments are optional and have higher preference than the default config file.
+Any of the arguments can be passed and it's unnecessary to pass all of them.
 ```
 validator run --rpc-url <RPC_URL> --ws-url <WS_URL> --program-id <PROGRAM_ID> --genesis-hash <GENESIS_HASH> --keypair-path <KEYPAIR_PATH>